TechieGen Career Guide

 You can build a basic online portfolio to showcase your data science work.
 But why not use a platform where other Data Scientists are already gathering?
 GitHub — a popular software development platform — is used by millions of Developers and Data Scientists around the world, meaning your work will be hosted in a space frequented by potential future coworkers, mentors, and hiring managers.

-Salary And Job Opportunities Of A Data Scientist
+Job Opportunities Of A Data Scientist

 data science is a very good career with tremendous opportunities for advancement in the future.
 Already, demand is high, salaries are competitive, and the perks are numerous – which is why Data Scientist has been called "the most promising career" by LinkedIn and the "best job in America" by Glassdoor.